magento/devdocs/guides/v2.0/install-gde/install/cli/install-cli-theme-uninstall.md

 *	`{theme path}` is the relative path to the theme, starting with the area name.
 For example, the path to the Blank theme supplied with Magento 2 is `frontend/Magento/blank`.
 *	`--backup-code` backs up the Magento 2 codebase as discussed in the paragraphs that follow.
-*	`--clear-static-content` causes static view files to be cleaned.
-This is necessary to cause static view files to display properly.
+*	`--clear-static-content` cleans generated <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-static-view.html#config-cli-static-overview">static view files</a>, which is necessary to cause static view files to display properly.

 The command performs the following tasks: